Bridging the Skills Gap: Workforces for Electrification

 Key Recommendations:

-• Significant education and support likely to be needed across a wide range of sectors, ensure programs and funding are commensurate
+• Significant education and support are likely to be needed across a wide range of sectors to ensure programs and funding are commensurate.

 You may also like